rhayes777/PyAutoFit/README.rst

-To get started checkout our `readthedocs <https://pyautofit.readthedocs.io/>`_, where you'll find our installation guide, a complete overview of **PyAutoFit**'s features, examples scripts and tutorials, detailed API documentation and the `HowToFit lecture series <https://pyautofit.readthedocs.io/en/latest/howtofit/howtofit.html>`_ on how to integrate **PyAutoFit** into your modeling software.
+To get started checkout our `readthedocs <https://pyautofit.readthedocs.io/>`_, where you'll find our installation guide, a complete overview of **PyAutoFit**'s features, examples scripts and tutorials, and the `HowToFit Jupyter notebook tutorials <https://pyautofit.readthedocs.io/en/latest/howtofit/howtofit.html>`_ which introduces new users to **PyAutoFit**.

 Installation
 ------------